• Skip to primary navigation

 DROP vs. Deferred Retirement

-DROP and Deferred Retirement are popular features of the Statewide Defined Benefit Plan.
+DROP and Deferred Retirement are popular features of the Statewide Retirement Plan.
 But what is the difference, and how can members decide which one (if either) is right for them?

 July 25, 2019 by Ryan Woodhouse